 Over the course of our 50th anniversary year, we’ll feature each of these topics in a monthly communication.
 When each of these 10 communications are sent, there will be a link that you can click, above.
 In December, we’ll highlight our plans for the coming years.

 Join us as we celebrate 50 years of environmental stewardship.
-Become a member or renew your membership at keepsedonabeautiful.org/donations.
+Become a member or renew your membership today.

-To volunteer as a litter lifter or as a committee member, contact us at firstname.lastname@example.org and let us know how you’re interested in helping keep Sedona and the Verde Valley beautiful.
+To volunteer as a litter lifter or committee member, contact us at firstname.lastname@example.org and let us know how you’re interested in helping keep Sedona and the Verde Valley beautiful.